-Sample Resolution for Candidate Orange County Comprehensive Transportation Programs Projects esolution of the Orange County Transp City Council a ent project(s) to uie Orange County Transp ortation Authority it or runding und ier trie Comp renensive mai isportation Progr dIII THE CITY COUNCIL OF TH IE CITY OF HEREBY R ESOLVES, D ETERMINES, A ND ORDERS AS F FOLLOWS THAT: (a) WHEREAS, the City o f desire es to implemer nt the transp ortation improv rements listed be elow; and (b) WHEREAS, the City of eligibility requirement je County Trar sportation Autho ority to meet the (c) WHEREAS, the City's and Circulation Element is consistent v vith the Cour nty of Orange I Master Plan of Ar terial Highways; (d) WHEREAS, the City o f will no ot use M2 fund ds to supplan t Developer Fe es or other com mitments; (e) WHEREAS, the City/C Program as part of th seven-year Capi al Improvement (f) WHEREAS, the City of as required by the Or (g) WHEREAS, the Orang projects, if approved, for transportation on improvement (h) WHEREAS, the City/C projects approved for if necessary.
-NOW, THEREFORE, BE IT R ESOLVED THAT: the an ity Council of the City nounts specified in the if approved, shall be ty in the improvement City's application to matched by funds from said City from om said City a the Compre hensive Transp ortation Funding Programs.
-Said ADOP [] TED BY THE CITY COL JNCIL on , 20 SIGNE Ed and approved on , 20 Ci ity Clerk Mayor Requ uired language a-h
+Sample Resolution for Candidate Orange County

+Comprehensive Transportation Programs Projects

+A resolution of the City Council approving the submittal of improvement project(s) to the Orange County Transportation Authority for funding under the Comprehensive Transportation Program

+THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT:

+- (a) WHEREAS, the City of desires to implement the transportation improvements listed below; and - (b) WHEREAS, the City of has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive M2 "Fair Share" funds; and - (c) WHEREAS, the City's Circulation Element is consistent with the County of Orange Master Plan of Arterial Highways; and - (d) WHEREAS, the City of will not use M2 funds to supplant Developer Fees or other commitments; - (e) WHEREAS, the City/County must include all projects funded by Net Revenues in the seven-year Capital Improvement Program as part of the Measure M2 Ordinance eligibility requirement. - (f) WHEREAS, the City of will provide a minimum in % in matching funds for the project as required by the Orange County Comprehensive Transportation Funding Programs Guidelines; and - (g) WHEREAS, the Orange County Transportation Authority intends to allocate funds for transportation improvement projects, if approved, within the incorporated cities and the County; and - (h) WHEREAS, the City/County authorizes a formal amendment to the seven-year Capital Improvement Program to add projects approved for funding upon approval from the Orange County Transportation Authority Board of Directors, if necessary.

+NOW, THEREFORE, BE IT RESOLVED THAT:

+The City Council of the City of hereby requests the Orange County Transportation Authority allocate funds in the amounts specified in the City's application to said City from the Comprehensive Transportation Funding Programs.
+Said funds, if approved, shall be matched by funds from said City as required and shall be used as supplemental funding to aid the City in the improvement of the following street(s):

+ADOPTED BY THE CITY COUNCIL on , 20,

+SIGNED AND APPROVED on , 20,

+City Clerk

+Mayor

+Required language a-h